Hypocrite Idler 1Q2015

 April 1, 2015

 To idle is to work on meaningful and varied projects — and also to take it easy.
+(Like Nas, “I used to hustle/Now all I do is relax and strive.”)
 If you’re interested in my 1Q2015 projects, please keep reading; otherwise, don’t!
-The title of this series of posts refers to this self-proclaimed idler’s hypocritical inability to take it easy.
+The title of this series of posts refers to this self-proclaimed idler’s inability to take it easy.

 During 1Q2015, the UNBORED team illustrated, designed, and shipped our new book, UNBORED Adventure, to the printers!
 It will be published by Bloomsbury this October.